misarescu/Blog/src/content/posts/first-post.md

 Here we have a boring and an interesting part.
 The boring one is setting up some layout to show the title, description, author date from the frontmatter.
 This is trivial as they are props to our page and we don't have much issues.

-The interesting part comes in generating the html from the markdown and showing it correctly!
+The interesting part comes in generating the html from the Markdown and showing it correctly!
 Why is that?
 Because if you look closely to the project structure image, I use tailwind for my css.
 Tailwind is a a blessign most of the time, but here it gave me some troubles!
 The reas is that by default it strips the page from all styling!
 And I mean **ALL** styling, all h1-h6 and p tags look the same.
 There is this interesgin read [here](https://tailwindcss.com/docs/preflight#) about this subject.
 Usually this is not that big of a deal because I do something like this

 ```html
 <h1 class="text-2xl">Heading1</h1>